cheyannewdurham/cardiac_proteome/README.rst

 Install
 --------
-* currently not available via pip, follow instructions below:
+**Currently not available via "pip install" without local files, follow instructions below:**
 1. download raw file and unzip in folder of choice
 2. within the directory, use pip install "cardiac_proteome" to install the package